Two Sparse Matrices are Better than One: Sparsifying Neural Networks with Double Sparse Factorization: Appendix

 \subsection{Ablation of DSF settings}

 We investigate some variations of DSF settings in Fig. \ref{fig:abla}.
 As in the experiments section, we target to have 25\% of nonzeros compared to the original matrices.
 Running shorter iterations, especially our cubic first iteration weight schedule, benefits the final result.
+We also provide ablations for varying size of one factor (Fig. \ref{fig:abla2}), and also for various initializations (Fig \ref{fig:abla3}).